iambethchance/Frost2024/README.md

 This one just looked interesting to me :) https://www.tandfonline.com/doi/full/10.1080/26939169.2024.2334905

-Have a sent yet?
+Have I sent yet?
 These are the "small scale experiments" https://iase-web.org/icots/11/proceedings/pdfs/ICOTS11_163_CHANCE.pdf?1669865530

 Short version of our analysis of biology students